Having up-to-date, standardized address data is key to providing high-quality services and products to customers and stakeholders.

 Common Terminologies and Standards to Standardize Address Data

-CASS is a USPS certification program assessing the precision and efficacy of address standardization software.
-A mailing house uses CASS-certified software to standardize and validate customer addresses, ensuring they meet USPS guidelines and qualify for bulk mailing discounts.
+CASS is a USPS certification program that assesses the precision and efficacy of address standardization software.
+A mailing house uses CASS-certified software to standardize and verify addresses, ensuring they meet USPS guidelines and qualify for bulk mailing discounts.

 DPV confirms the existence and deliverability of specific addresses by appending a check digit to the ZIP+4 code.
 A utility company uses DPV to verify new customer addresses and ensure that service connections are only scheduled for valid and deliverable locations.

-AFNOR is the French standard for validating addresses, similar to the DPV system in the U.S. A French logistics company uses AFNOR standards to standardize and validate addresses for efficient delivery across France.
+AFNOR is the French standard for address validation, similar to the DPV system in the U.S. A French logistics company uses AFNOR standards to standardize and validate addresses for efficient delivery across France.

-International address standardization tailors addresses from various countries or regions to a unified format, negotiating the myriad formatting rules and conventions distinct to each country or region.
+International address standardization tailors addresses from various countries or regions to a unified format.
+It handles the wide range of formatting rules and conventions unique to each country — including the challenge of processing global addresses that use different scripts, postal structures, and administrative levels.

-A global e-commerce platform uses specialized software to standardize addresses from different countries, ensuring consistency and accuracy in international shipping.
+A global e-commerce platform uses an address validation tool to standardize addresses from different countries, ensuring consistency and accuracy in international shipping.

 Standardizing addresses saves money by reducing returned or undeliverable mail costs.